Critical Fallibilism Real World Examples

 Here are some more issues with Alex Epstein’s debate police:

 It doesn’t say what topics he’ll debate.
 Would he debate Objectivism?
 Critical Rationalism?
 Silent Spring?
 I don’t know if he’s mentioned Silent Spring in the last 5 years.
-(He attacked it on Twitter long ago and he published an article on his website, written by an associate, attacking DDT including Silent Spring.
+(He attacked it on Twitter long ago and he published an article on his website, written by an associate, attacking DDT haters including Silent Spring.
 The article doesn’t provide a publication date but I think it’s over 10 years old.)

 Is Silent Spring too indirectly related to energy and outside of his expertise for a debate?
 What about the issue of whether fossil fuel companies are incompatible with the capitalist rule of law due to committing fraud?
 Would he debate that?
 Does he think he has expertise about that?
 If not, would he debate the issue of whether he ought to have expertise about that, and be prepared to debate it, given his career choices and reputation?